nus-cs2103-AY1920S1/duke/docs/README.md

 If loading fails, it creates a new task list to be stored in the same location.

 ### Exit the app
-You can exit Duke by typing a single word "bye", and the app will be automatically terminated.
+You can exit Duke by typing a single word _"bye"_, and the app will be automatically terminated.

 ## Usage

 ### `todo` - add a normal task

-To add a normal task, type `todo` followed by the description of the task, and it will be recorded by Duke.
+To add a normal task, type `todo` followed by the _description_ of the task, and it will be recorded by Duke.
 By default, every newly added task is marked as undone.

 Example of usage: